Bayou Bend School Tours

 Will students be able to work on an assignment during the visit?

 We are happy to work with your students to complete assignments.
-Please provide us with a copy of the assignment at least a week before your visit so that the volunteers will be ready to help your students.
+Please provide us with a copy of the assignment at least two weeks before your visit so that the volunteers will be ready to help your students.

 If I have questions before my visit, whom do I ask?